 Studies indicate Minoxidil is most effective on those under the age of 40 who have only recently begun to experience hair loss.
 Studies also show it is effective on 2 out of 3 men.
 In order to be most effective, Minoxidil should be used on a regular basis for 2-4 months before you can expect to see any new growth of hair.

 Along with the desired effect of helping to ward off hair loss, there can be some unwanted effects of the topical application of Minoxidil.

-Contact us here to share your ideas about other topics you’d like us to cover.
+Have you ever experienced the side effects of Minoxidil?
+Share with us in the comments below or contact us here let us know your ideas about other topics you’d like us to cover.